OkarFabianTheWise/framp-relay-sdk/README.md

 # 🛰️ Framp Relay SDK

-A seamless SDK for **token swapping and gifting** on Solana, with **transaction verification** powered by [Solscan](https://solscan.io).
+A seamless SDK for **routing transactions to your needs, gifting, checkout..** on Solana, with **transaction verification** powered by [Jupiter](https://x.com/jupiterExchange).
 The Framp Relay SDK simplifies complex token flows into single atomic actions.

 ---